Jared Whitaker

 Jared Irwin Whitaker (May 4, 1818 – May 3, 1884) was a Georgia newspaperman, publisher of the Daily Intelligencer from 1864 to 1871, and earlier served as a politician.
 Defeating a three-term incumbent to become the 14th Mayor of Atlanta, Georgia, during the early days of the American Civil War, he left office early when appointed as Commissary General of Georgia.

 Early life, education and marriages

 Whitaker was born in Atlanta in 1818 and named for his maternal grandfather Jared Irwin, a two-term Governor of Georgia.
 This was a small town until after the Civil War; he received a basic education.

 He married Susan Mabry Taliaferro (1831–1853) of Atlanta.
 After her death, in 1854 he married Nannie E. Allen (1830–1901), who was also considerably younger than he.
-In total Whitaker had several children by his two wives; his namesake Jared I. Whitaker died young.
-Children surviving infancy were Taliaferro, Nannie Logan, John T., Alice E. (married Charles H. Church), Colquitt, and Lee Whitaker.
+In total Whitaker had several children by his two wives.

 Politics

 Whitaker became interested in politics and ran for mayor of Atlanta.
 In 1861, he was elected after a contentious campaign, in which he defeated three-term incumbent mayor William Ezzard.
 Whitaker did not finish his term, as he was appointed by the governor as Commissary General of Georgia's state troops during the Civil War.
 He was succeeded as Mayor of Atlanta by Thomas Lowe on December 13, 1861.